Entanglement structure for finite system under dual-unitary dynamics: Setup

 \subsection{Ergodic Hierarchy and Mixing Rate}

 The correlation function between two space-time points in a $1+1D$ circuit composed of unitaries leads to a non-zero contribution iff the points lie within the light cone connecting them \cite{Chalker_minimal_models}.
-For the case where $U \in \mathcal{DU}(q)$, the said correlations give a non-zero contribution only if the points lie exactly on the light cone and show decaying, oscillating or constant behavior with time.
-Further, for $U \in \mathcal{U}_2(q)$ this correlation also vanishes, and non-zero behavior is found only in correlating a space-time point with itself.
-This range of dynamical behaviors for the correlation function for $U \in \mathcal{DU}(q)$ is therefore indicative of an ergodic hierarchy with the class of $\mathcal{U}_2(q)$ operators at the apex.
+For the case where $\hat{U} \in \mathcal{DU}(q)$, the said correlations give a non-zero contribution only if the points lie exactly on the light cone and show decaying, oscillating or constant behavior with time.
+Further, for $\hat{U} \in \mathcal{U}_2(q)$ this correlation also vanishes, and non-zero behavior is found only in correlating a space-time point with itself.
+This range of dynamical behaviors for the correlation function for $\hat{U} \in \mathcal{DU}(q)$ is therefore indicative of an ergodic hierarchy with the class of $\mathcal{U}_2(q)$ operators at the apex.
+We shall begin with a review of known results which were originally discussed in references \cite{Aravinda_Sir_PRR, Dual_Dynamics_Corr_Fun}.
+These results are important to our present work and shall allow us to define measures which we shall make use of later in the manuscript.
+We include the previous known results to make our present work to be more self-contained.

-Using the notation from Ref. \cite{Dual_Dynamics_Corr_Fun}, the correlation function on the light cone for $U \in \mathcal{DU}(q)$ is given as:
+Using the notation from Ref. \cite{Dual_Dynamics_Corr_Fun}, the correlation function on the light cone for $\hat{U} \in \mathcal{DU}(q)$ is given as: